9 WordPress Plugins Everyone Should Have To Increase Visitors

 WP-Optimize cleans up and removes any old database so your blog can load faster.
 A fellow person out there (you know who you are and thank you) emailed me about this plugin that helps load my site faster with important facts about it.
 I was like, "really?
 Sure thing!" and yes, it was legit (no virus or anything).

 Once I installed it, it definitely improved the way my site loads.
 I guess all those old database junk can build up and decrease your traffic and SEO ranking so yes, absolutely get this plugin.
-I found it helpful to, at the very least, optimize it once or twice a month.
-Who wouldn’t want to visit a site that takes forever to load?
+I found it helpful too, at the very least, optimize it once or twice a month.
+Who wouldn't want to visit a site that takes forever to load?

 Now, this plugin is also connected to UpdraftPlus so you MUST backup before you proceed the process of having your cache deleted.
 And yes, it deletes EVERYTHING (not your blog, post, images of course) but it deletes like unapproved comments, spams, database and more.

 Lastly on the list, and I think everyone knows about this plugin, Yoast SEO.
 This plugin helps you improve your search SEO for Google rankings and modify how readers view your site.
 This plugin is all around a "MUST GET IT NOW" because girl, if you want to improve your traffic for search engines and SEO, then at least have this plugin on you.

 Now, I use this plugin to edit in my keywords (to improve the search ranking of course) and also the preview images on social media.
 You can use this tool when you scroll down (right down) below your blog post, you can see the section where you can edit how it will look in search engines.

 If you're new to SEO, I recommend reading my post All You Need To Know About SEO Keywords For Beginners.
 I've suggested free blogging tools in order for you to help you find keywords, rankings, competition keywords etc.